Nkem Owoh: Career

+In 1995, Owoh wrote and produced the iconic film Ikuku, where he portrayed the unforgettable character, Osuofia (a drunk).
+His portrayal of Osuofia in the movie earned him widespread recognition, transforming him into a beloved household name.
+In 1997, he produced Ikuku 2 a sequel to the first movie, where he reprised his role as a drunkard.
+He also produced Pampam the same year, teaming up with Okey Bakassi.

+The character Osuofia was once again brought to life by Nkem Owoh in Osuofia in London (2003) and its sequel Osuofia in London 2 (2004), produced by Kingsley Ogoro.
+His appearance in this movie earned him international recognition and also his nickname.
+This breakthrough paved the way for a lasting career, with continuous screen appearances from then on.
-He is also known for performing the song "I Go Chop Your Dollar" about advance fee fraud.
-The song was featured in the film The Master in which Owoh plays a scammer.

-The Economic and Financial Crimes Commission and the Nigerian Broadcasting Commission banned the song.

-In 2007 Owoh was arrested in Amsterdam, Netherlands (Bijlmermeer neighborhood in the Amsterdam Zuidoost borough) as the result of a seven-month investigation by the Dutch police dubbed "Operation Apollo".
+Owoh is also known for performing the song "I Go Chop Your Dollar" about advance fee fraud.
+The song was featured in the film The Master in which Owoh plays the role of a scammer.
+The Nigerian Broadcasting Commission later banned the song.
+In 2007, Owoh was arrested in Amsterdam, Netherlands as a result of a seven-month investigation by the Dutch police dubbed "Operation Apollo".
 Owoh was arrested while performing a musical show when the police raided the event and arrested 111 people on suspicion of lottery fraud and immigration violations.
 Owoh was later released.

-In November 2009 Owoh was kidnapped in eastern Nigeria.
+In November 2009, Owoh was kidnapped in eastern Nigeria.
 His kidnappers demanded a 15 million naira ransom.
 Owoh was released after his family members allegedly paid a ransom fee of 1.4 million naira.

+Personal life

+Owoh and his wife, Ngozi Nkem Owoh, have been married since 1998.
+She hails from Amagu Village, Udi Town, Enugu State Nigeria.
+Owoh prefers to keep the identity of his children away from the public.
+He has two daughters.
+He lost one of his two daughters in June 2023.

+Awards and endorsements

+In 2008, he received the prestigious Africa Movie Academy Award (AMAA) for "Best Actor in a Leading Role" for his outstanding performance in the Nigerian film Stronger than Pain.

+In 2017, he was honored with the prestigious Africa Movie Academy Award (AMAA) Lifetime Achievement Award at the 13th edition of the ceremony.

+MTN partnered with Owoh in 2012, signing him to a multimillion-naira endorsement deal that has been repeatedly renewed.